wp-plugins/cleantalk-spam-protect/readme.txt

 = 2.23 2013-11-20 =
   * New: Added automatic training blacklists on spam bot account deletion.
   * New: Added URL to project homepage at plugin options.
-  * Changed: Improved anti spam logic.
+  * Changed: Improved anti-spam logic.

 = 2.21 2013-11-13 =
-  * Changed: WordPress blacklists settings get priority over plugin's anti spam settings
+  * Changed: WordPress blacklists settings get priority over plugin's anti-spam settings
   * Changed: Disabled management approval comments for regular commentators of the blog.
 Automatically approved for publication only the comments of the new blog authors.
   * Changed: Removed form submit time test.
 Imporved JavaScript spam test.
   * Changed: PHP code optimizations